 This measure will return minimum ID value of user selection.
 In case that no value is selected, option with ID = 1 (Monthly) will be displayed.

 The next step is the most interesting, since it puts the user’s selection in the context of the existing data model.
 Within the Online Sales table, I create the following measure:

 Sales Amt Selected = SWITCH([Selected TimeFrame], 1,[Sales Amt], 2,[Sales Amt YTD])

 Let me shortly explain what this measure does: It takes ID value from user selection, and based on that value, display respective calculation.
-It is easily done with SWITCH function.
+It is easily done with the SWITCH function.
 To translate what this function does: if user choose ID 1 (Monthly), return me Sales Amt value.
 If he chooses 2 (YTD), return YTD value.
 Simple as that.

-Final touch is to create a filter for this.
+The final touch is to create a filter for this.
 Simply drag Slicer visual and put Time Frame field.
 Make that Horizontal, so it looks bit nicer:

 As you can see, by default Monthly time frame will be displayed: